 Enjoy your practice – whatever it is you are working on.

 PS.
-Try bringing your beginner’s mind to your next yoga practice by putting perception above performance.
+Try cultivating a beginner’s mind in your next yoga practice by putting perception above performance.
 How do you perceive the movements in your body and the changes in your breathing?